Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 The `ReduceMethod` class is used to reduce multiple input files to a single output file.
 This type of method expects a wildcard on the input files which is not present in the output files.

-In the example below we initialize the :class:`~hydroflows.dummy.CombineDummyEvents` reduce method.
+In the example below we initialize the :class:`~workflowpy.methods._dummy.DummyCombine` reduce method.
 Note the method type and that the output file does not contain the "return_period" wildcard when printing the method.

 .. ipython:: python

-    from hydroflows.dummy import CombineDummyEvents
+    from workflowpy.methods._dummy import DummyCombine

     # initialize a method
-    method = CombineDummyEvents(
+    method = DummyCombine(
         model_out_ncs="model/{return_period}/output.nc",
         output_dir="output"
     )